by-student-2017/Phase-field/README.md

 - Note 1: If you want to match Dr. Koyama's textbook, set Nstep to 100.
 - Note 2: It is not designed to display all three components simultaneously.
 Change "concentration_A" to "concentration_B" or "concentration_C" in Paraview to display the distribution of each component.
-- Note 3: If you want to see the changes in each component in a single image, rewrite the code to pre-multiply each component value by an integer.
+- Note 3: If you want to see the changes in each component in a single image, rewrite the code so that each component value is pre-multiplied by an integer and then summed up and displayed.
 For example, in [Chapter4_Section6_MPF0_v2](https://github.com/by-student-2017/Phase-field/blob/main/Koyama_lab_nu/programs_ubuntu_version/Chapter4_Section6_MPF0_v2/MPF0_v2.cpp) (Line 372), we color each component by multiplying it by "float(k)" like this:
 ```
 				pht[i*ND+j]+=ph[k*ND*ND+i*ND+j]*float(k);
 ```